timm/shortr/CONTRIBUTE.md

 Contributions welcome :kiss: :heart:

-If you offer pull requests to this code, please follow the following conventions.
+If you offer pull requests to this code, please use these conventions.

 ## LUA conventions

-- Minimize use of local
+- Minimize use of `local`
   -  Define all local names at top of file (so code can be defined in any order).
 - Use `i` instead of `self`.
 - When defining methods: